EU data protection law has come a long way over the last two decades.

 When Directive 95/46/EC (the "Directive") was written in the mid-1990s, the highly networked and interconnected world in which we live today was merely a glimmer on the horizon.
 The internet itself was still a fairly new innovation to many people.
 Many organisations did not yet have public websites.
 Concepts such as online social media platforms did not exist—and certainly nobody had considered how they should be regulated.
 Consequently, courts and Data Protection Authorities ("DPAs") have increasingly had to adapt the Directive to a world it simply was not designed for.

-Regulation (EU) 2016/679 (the General Data Protection Regulation, or "GDPR") will replace the Directive.
+Regulation (EU) 2016/679 (the General Data Protection Regulation, or "GDPR") replaced the Directive.
 The GDPR was published on 4 May 2016, marking the end of a four-year legislative process.
-It introduces a raft of sorely needed clarifications and updates, which will carry EU data protection law forward, well into the next decade.
-It also introduces major changes to the compliance burden borne by organisations.
+It introduced a raft of sorely needed clarifications and updates, which will carry EU data protection law forward, well into the next decade.
+It also introduced major changes to the compliance burden borne by organisations.

 The GDPR represents a hugely significant step in the development of privacy as a concept.

 It is difficult to overstate the importance of the GDPR.
-First, it is very wide-ranging, and will impact almost every organisation that is based in the EU, as well as every organisation that does business in the EU, even if based abroad.
+First, it is very wide-ranging, and impacts almost every organisation that is based in the EU, as well as every organisation that does business in the EU, even if based abroad.

 Second, the GDPR is extremely serious.
 For too long, EU legislators and DPAs have felt that organisations do not take their data protection responsibilities seriously enough, and so the GDPR dramatically increases the maximum penalties for non-compliance to the greater of €20 million, or four percent of worldwide turnover—numbers that are specifically designed to attract C-Suite attention.